Orange-OpenSource/a11y-guidelines/web_EN/inputs/md/fondamentaux-tech.md

 **Reference:** <abbr>WCAG</abbr> 1.4.1

-## 5. Use lists
+## 5. Use HTML semantics

 **Target: ** everyone, and especially people with visual impairments and cognitive limitations.
 **When: ** as of design and during content writing.

 **Description: **
+Use HTML elements as they should, for that they have been made (specifications) and respect their semantics to be sure to be fully interpreted by assistive technologies.

+**Checklist: **
 Pages, if required, must contain semantically relevant lists.
 Add semantics to the <abbr>HTML</abbr> content using the following tags:
  - `ol` for ordered lists
  - `ul` for unordered lists
  - `li` for list items

-**Checklist: **
-- There must be no empty list.
+ - `dl`, `dt` and `dd` for definition lists

-- There must be no list with a single element (because this is not a list, unless this list is generated dynamically!).
+There must be no empty list and a list must contain at least two elemets to be a real list (unless this list is generated dynamically!).

-**Users’ goal: **

-Using lists allows users to identify, consolidate and sequentially display elements of the same kind.
+Use `<blockquote>` for long citations and `<q>` for short ones.

+Links are real links (a `<a>` tag):  they open a new URL, page or tab…

+Buttons are real buttons (a `button`, ou `input type=button` tag): they trigger an action, a validation or allow a choice…

+Respect as much as possible, the classic aspect of these elements to avoid bothering the user, accustomed to a specific aspect for them.

+** Objectif utilisateur&nbsp;: **
+Allows all users to anticipate how to use and possible behaviors for a given interface element.

-**Technical goal: **
+**Objectif technique&nbsp;: **

-Requires coherent structuring of the content by the creator of the site.
+Forces the coherent structuring of the content by the creator of the site.

 **Reference: ** <abbr>WCAG</abbr> 1.3.1